seadowg/leave/README.md

 	leave at x

 Here x should be of the format 'hours:mins'.
 My flat mate asked me why he couldn't specify seconds.
 I really hope no one actually micro manages their day to that degree.
+So what happens if you decide the person you're meeting sucks and you can't be bothered leaving?
+Just do:

+	leave cancel

+This will cancel the current countdown.

 ##Problems?